Employee Experience Defined: It's More Than a Buzzword

 A Deeper Look at the Numbers

 We tabulated the number of experience professionals in the United States, the United Kingdom, Canada, Australia, and India.
-We focused our lens on the US, looking at factors like career level, company type, and location (hint: San Francisco is the place to be today, but Boston might be the place to be tomorrow); and we asked the question whether having “employee experience” in your job title might be a smart career move.
+We focused our lens on the US, looking at factors like career level, company type, and location (hint: when it comes to employee experience jobs, San Francisco is the place to be today, but Boston might be the place to be tomorrow); and we asked the question whether having “employee experience” in your job title might be a smart career move.
 Finally, we examined the companies that have already taken great strides in making the employee experience a major part of their business strategy.

 A Strategy of Putting People First

 While we’re on the subject of top companies in the employment experience movement, let’s return to Airbnb.
 Their employee experience appointment was an acknowledgement that it was high time to redefine HR functions based on the idea that employees—and their experiences at work—drive the success (or failure) of an organization.
 The genesis of this idea represents one of those eureka moments that seem obvious only in hindsight, although successful entrepreneurs and executives seem to have been acting on it for years.

 In a 2010 interview with HR Magazine, Richard Branson sagely remarked, “There’s no magic formula for creating great company culture.
 The key is just to treat your staff how you would like to be treated.”
 We might add that the key is also to treat your staff how you would like your customers to be treated.
 Think of it as the Golden Rule for creating a fantastic workplace culture.

 The Future Is Already Here—It's Just Not Evenly Distributed

 One thing seems abundantly clear: established, forward-looking companies are aligning around strategies related to the implementation of the employee experience concept.
 Given that businesses often copycat the practices of market leaders, the question is just how long it will be before other companies take up arms in the employee experience revolution.